| Title: | Manage R Environments Better |

 the search path without signaling a warning if |

-The only difference between attach_eval
+The only difference between attach_eval and within.character is

 the order of the arguments and the return value; the first